mit-rss/visual_servoing/README.md

 Now run `ros2 launch visual_servoing parking_sim.launch.xml`

-In rviz, press **publish point**(top options bar) and watch our representation of a cone appear.
+In rviz, press **publish point** (top options bar) and watch our representation of a cone appear.
 Notes
 - Make sure to add the marker “/cone_marker” to rviz
-- In this lab, make sure you are in the “Map” frame or things might get weird.
+- Mke sure you are in the “Map” frame in rviz

-If you `ros2 topic echo /relative_cone`, you should be able to see the relative coordinates of the cone in the 'base_link' (control) frame.
+If you `ros2 topic echo /relative_cone`, you should be able to see the relative coordinates of the cone in the 'base_link' frame.

 Open up `visual_servoing/parking_controller.py`, We’ve subscribed to the “/relative_cone” topic for you, and have set up the publisher/callback as well.
-Your job is to take the ConeLocation message (either print or use a `ros2 interface show vs_msgs/msg/ConeLocation` to find out what is in it), and write a control policy that parks in front of the cone.
+Your job is to take the `ConeLocation` message (either print or use a `ros2 interface show vs_msgs/msg/ConeLocation` to find out what is in it), and write a control policy that parks in front of the cone.
 Publish desired steering angles and velocity just like in lab2.

 We aren’t aiming to give you a specific algorithm to run your controller, and we encourage you to play around.
 Try answering these questions:
 - What should the robot do if the cone is far in front?